Age at First Childbirth and Number of Childbirths

 The chance of having such genetic damage goes up with age.
 This may help explain why women who have their first child at a later age have a higher risk of breast cancer than women who have their first child at a younger age.

-In general, the more times women have given birth, the lower the risk of breast cancer tends to be [6-10,17].
-After the first child, each childbirth is linked to a small, additional decreased risk.
+In general, the more times women have given birth, the lower the risk of breast cancer tends to be [10-14,16].
+After a first child, each childbirth is linked to a small, additional decreased risk.

 Spacing of births

 Among women who have given birth, those whose childbirths were spaced close together may have a lower risk of breast cancer than those whose childbirths were spaced far apart .
 The reasons for this are unclear but may be related to changes in breast cells that occur during pregnancy.

 Never giving birth

 Women who never give birth have a slightly higher risk of breast cancer compared to women who’ve had more than one childbirth .

-However, women who give birth only once and are older than 35 at the time have a slightly higher risk of breast cancer compared to women who never give birth .
+However, women who give birth only once and are older than 35 at the time of the birth have a slightly higher risk of breast cancer compared to women who never give birth .